|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-- 2 cups soy milk (or almond milk or dairy-free milk of your choice)
+2 cups soy milk, almond milk, or dairy-free milk of your choice

 Mix together the flour, sugar, baking powder and salt in a large bowl.

-Add the non-diary milk and oil and mix until well combined.
+Add the non-dairy milk and oil and mix until well combined.

 Pour the blueberries into the batter and stir until combined.

-Drop spoonfuls of batter onto a hot greased griddle and cook for approximately three minutes on each side.
+Drop spoonfuls of batter onto a hot greased griddle and cook for approximately 3 minutes on each side.

 - There are many things to consider when choosing an oil for your vegan pancakes.
 Believe it or not, olive oil can be a great choice because it's high in heart-healthy monounsaturated fatty acids.
 Opt for extra-virgin olive oil, which usually is fairly flavorless, to avoid having your blueberry pancakes taste like olive oil.
 Coconut oil and grapeseed oil are also great, healthy choices that won't impose their flavor on your pancakes (choosing refined coconut oil will cut out the coconut flavor).